Plastic? Not for us

 So, the bottom line.
 Our tea tastes great, but doesn’t harm the environment either, so you can enjoy it absolutely guilt-free.

 *not shoes.
-Unless you have really small feet.
+Unless you have really small feet, like my mate Paul.